Politics of Cambodia: Executive branch

 The prime minister of Cambodia is a representative from the ruling party of the National Assembly.
 The prime minister is appointed by the king on the recommendation of the president and vice presidents of the National Assembly.
 The prime minister must receive be given a vote of confidence by the National Assembly.

 The prime minister is officially the head of government in Cambodia.
 The prime minister appoints a Council of Ministers.
 Officially, the prime minister's duties include chairing meetings of the Council of Ministers (Cambodia's version of a cabinet) and appointing and leading a government.
 The prime minister and the government make up Cambodia's executive branch of government.

-The current prime minister is Cambodian People's Party (CPP) member Hun Sen. He has held this position since the criticized 1998 election, one year after the CPP staged a bloody coup in Phnom Penh to overthrow elected Prime Minister Prince Norodom Ranariddh, president of the FUNCINPEC party.
+The current prime minister is Cambodian People's Party (CPP) member Hun Manet.
+He has held this position since 2023.

+Result 1998 election, one year after the CPP staged a bloody coup in Phnom Penh to overthrow elected Prime Minister Prince Norodom Ranariddh, president of the FUNCINPEC party.